XKNX/xknx/docs/xknx.md

 - XKNX_CONNECTION_LOCAL_IP
 - XKNX_CONNECTION_ROUTE_BACK: Set 'true' to be able to work in a container

-Exanple of a `docker run` with an xknx based app:
+Example of a `docker run` with an xknx based app:

 ```bash
 docker run --name myapp -d \